5 Reasons to divorce the scales

 5. The result makes you feel like shit:

 When you step on the scale, you feel anxious.
 In fact you’ve felt anxious since you last stepped on them!
-When you step off of the scale you feel like sh:t- Do you identify with this language?
-“You failed, why did you bother to try?”
+When you step off of the scale you feel like sh:t- Do you identify with this language? for example: “You failed, why did you bother to try?”
 “I can’t do this, I have never been able to lose weight!”
 “F*ck it I’m not losing weight, I’ll eat what I want!”
 These emotions are sabotaging you, so why put yourself into this headspace?

 Summary: The scales are a single tool, which can catalase your journey toward health, but they are not the only answer.
 A journey to health is a very personal one and different horses will take different courses.
 If you are weighing yourself more than weekly and you relate to this blog.
 Please, consider which other tools you can put in place.